Wole Oguntokun

-Wole Oguntokun (Oluwolé Oguntokun) a Nigerian playwright, dramaturge and director is the artistic director of Theatre Planet Studios and Renegade Theatre as well as a member of the board of Theaturtle, a Canadian theatre company.
-He is also a theatre administrator and newspaper columnist.
+Wole Oguntokun (born Oluwolé Oguntokun, 15 July 1967 – 26 March 2024) was a Nigerian playwright, dramaturge, director and was the artistic director of Theatre Planet Studios and Renegade Theatre as well as a member of the board of Theaturtle, a Canadian theatre company.
+He was also a theatre administrator and newspaper columnist.

 Education

-Oguntokun holds a Bachelor of Laws from the Obafemi Awolowo University, as well as Master of Laws (LL.M) and Master of Humanitarian and Refugee Studies degrees, from the University of Lagos.
-He has been called to the Nigerian Bar.
+Oguntokun held a Bachelor of Laws from the Obafemi Awolowo University, as well as Master of Laws (LL.M) and Master of Humanitarian and Refugee Studies degrees, from the University of Lagos.
+He was called to the Nigerian Bar.

 Theatre

-Wole is dramaturge, culture consultant and dialect coach for the Stratford Festival's 2022 production of Death and the King's Horseman by Wole Soyinka.
+Oguntokun was dramaturge, culture consultant and dialect coach for the Stratford Festival's 2022 production of Death and the King's Horseman by Wole Soyinka.
 He was the Stratford Festival's designated host for Soyinka in his July 2022 visit to the Festival's Meighen Forum.
 He was dramaturge and played the lead role of Elesin Oba in Soulpepper Theatre / Stratford Festival's Canadian production of Soyinka's Death and the King's Horseman as a part of Soulpepper's Around the World in 80 plays project in June 2021.

 In February 2021, he won the Young-Howze award for Dramatic Writing of the year for his play The Emancipation of Yankee Oluwale, based on the trial of two English policemen in 1969 for the death of the Nigerian migrant David Oluwale.

 Oguntokun directed his company, Renegade Theatre, in its 2019 production of his play The Chibok Girls: Our Story at the Cross Currents Festival in Washington DC in tandem with Soyinka's premiere of his new work A Humanist's Ode for Chibok, Leah.

-He was a 2018 Global Fellow of the New York-based International Society for the Performing Arts (ISPA), a fellowship he was also awarded in 2015 and 2016.
+Oguntokun was a 2018 Global Fellow of the New York-based International Society for the Performing Arts (ISPA), a fellowship he was also awarded in 2015 and 2016.
 He founded and was artistic director of the Theatre Republic a Lagos-based performing arts hub opened in September 2016 which provided production and rehearsal spaces for theatre and dance companies, musicians and visual artists while also artistic director of Renegade Theatre, a Nigerian performing arts company.

 Oguntokun moderated the conversation between Soyinka and the audience at the award of the Europe Theatre Special Prize in Rome in December 2017.